avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### January 1st, 2021:

+I figured it out!
+The problem was in the raspi Streamer class, not the server Handler class.
+The while loop streaming the data would stop when reading from the stream (i.e. the picam and the OpenBCI dongle), but not exit the loop because the read is a blocking operation.
+Then when the stream started again, the same while loop would continue while a second while loop started in parallel.
+This created two identical streams, which bogged down the receiving data buffer on the server.
+To fix this, I rewrote the Handler classes to have separate START() and loop() methods.
+The START() and STOP() methods toggle the streaming condition (actually a multiprocessing Event() object), and the loop() method is automatically looped in the background, ensuring that only one instance of the stream exists at a time.

+While this does solve the issue that I've been hunting for the last two days, it does bring up concerns about my DataBuffer class.
+Theoretically, it should not have performed the way it did when the amount of information doubled.
+I am noting in my TODO list that I want to implement a more efficient buffer - possibly one that drops data if it is receiving too much so it doesn't lag behind.
+Ideally, I would want this to be the equivalent of reducing the framerate of the video stream so it can keep up with current data.

+##### December 31st, 2020:

+I looked directly at the data saved to disk from the EEG stream, and it looks fine.
+The issue I am observing appears to only affect the data when displayed by Bokeh - still unsure why.

 ##### December 30th, 2020:

 The remote start/stop is still giving me trouble.
 I've fixed the issues with Bokeh, however some others have cropped up.